industrydirect/TheIndustryDirect/contact-us.md

-## Ff you like where our head is at.
+## If you like where our head is at.

 Contact us via
 * Slack